cbpuschmann/klaus/README.md

 ## Coding with ollama

-Coding with ollama requires having [ollama](https://ollama.com/) and the mode you would like to use installed, with no other requirements.
+Coding with ollama requires having [ollama](https://ollama.com/) and the model you would like to use installed, with no other requirements.

     coded_data_ollama <- code_content(data_to_code,
                                       general_instructions,